 This route was proposed by Owenna Orme from the Talwrn Archaeology Group.
 An ancient paved road, Lon-y-Bwbach (PRN 17839), leading from Llanddyfnan Church to Plas Llanddyfyan was recorded by Longueville Jones (1855, 27).
 It was suggested that this formed part of a Roman road crossing from Beaumaris to Holyhead.
 The road is still visible as a 5 to 6m wide track between field banks.
 The Talwrn Archaeological Group identified and exposed a well-made stone surface but this was found to be c.2m wide and was almost certainly a later phase overlying a much wider road or track.
-Further lengths of road with a similar character have been identified running on a fairly direct route for 11km across the centre of the island (PRNs 17836-8) This is clearly an early route, the roads are well-metalled and wide and would thus presumably have been of some importance but none appear on Evans' 1797 map.
-They are, however, in many cases rather meandering and thus do not all appear to be of typical Roman character.
-There is no particular reason for a Roman road to follow anything but a direct route on the relativelt easily traversable terrain of Anglesey.
-Some parts may have Roman origins but this has yet to be demonstrated.
+Further lengths of road with a similar character have been identified running on a fairly direct route for 20km from Cadnant on the Menai Straits and across the centre of the island (PRNs 17836-8 17848-50 and 17854) This is good evidence that this is at least in parts an early route, the roads are well-metalled and wide and would thus presumably have been of some importance but none appear on Evans' 1797 map.
+They are also fairly direct.
+This evidence could indicate a Roman origin but there is so far no physical evidence to support this and the route could easily be medieval or post medieval.
+There is also no particular reason to expect a Roman crossing to the Cadnant given that the only known fort is at Segontium.
+It should however be noted that a second fort on the Menai Straits has often been predicted due to the excessive 37 km gap between Segontium and Canovium.

 A series of Roman finds and a small rectangular enclosure are currently being investigated close to Llanddyfnan church at the eastern end of Lon-y-Bwbach and this may provide further evidence about this route.
 Aerial photographs of Llandyfnyn from the 1946-7 RAF sorties were consulted but no further evidence was forthcoming.